marciobarrios/react-intl-number-format/README.md

 ## Recommended usage with a React Context Provider

-The recommended way to use it would be with a Context.Provider, this will allow you to have a global configuration so you don't need to pass props every time you format a number or a currency.
+The recommended way to use it would be with a [Context.Provider](https://reactjs.org/docs/context.html#contextprovider), this will allow you to have a global configuration so you don't need to pass props every time you format a number or a currency.

 A provider `IntlProvider` is exposed with a default config, but you can you set your own config and use it in your `App` component.
+Also it's exposed a [React Hook](https://reactjs.org/docs/hooks-overview.html) `useIntl` to be able to [update the formatting configuration for the Provider](https://react-intl-number-format.netlify.com/recipes#change-the-context-provider-configuration-programatically).

 ```js
 // In your App.js or similar...